Yord/shargs/README.md

 Shargs' flexibility and adaptability sets it apart from [other command-line parser libraries](#comparison-to-related-libraries).

-## Quickstart
+## Getting Started

 <details>
 <summary>
-Describe your command and options:
+Describe your command and its options:

 <p>